danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 ORDER BY 2 desc;
 ```

-Notive that 2.6% of the rows have a value of *0*, and 97.4% of the rows have a value of *1*

 ![4 04](Media/4-04.png)

+Notice that approximately 2.6% of the rows have a value of *0*, and 97.4% of the rows have a value of *1*

 This means that for the column *active*, the value *0* has a higher selectivity than the value *1*

-Higher the selectivity, more efficient the index is to identify the rows to return
+The higher the selectivity, more efficient the index is to identify the rows to return

 In this case, the index is very efficient to get the rows where *active=0* as they are few rows.
 However, using the index to identify the 588 rows *active=1* and then go to the table to get the actual rows will have a higher cost than just reading the whole table once